-Every employee, with certain exceptions, is entitled to Worker’s Compensation benefits if that employee is injured while working.
+Every employee is entitled to workers’ compensation benefits if that employee is injured while working, with certain exceptions.
 The also applies to employees who drive for their employment or do a majority of their work driving.
-In addition to the Worker’s Compensation benefits, an employee who is injured while operating vehicle on the job may also have a separate and distinct “third party claim” for negligence if the work related accident occurred due to the fault of another driver.
-This is commonly referred to as a third party claim since it is totally separate from the WC claim against a “third party”, not the employer or his WC carrier.
+In addition to the workers’ compensation benefits, an employee who is injured while operating vehicle on the job may also have a separate and distinct “third party claim” for negligence if the work related accident occurred due to the fault of another driver.
+This is commonly referred to as a third party claim since it is totally separate from the WC claim against a “third party,” not the employer or their WC carrier.

-Unlike the Worker’s Compensation law, the employee filing a third party claim for injuries sustained in a motor vehicle accident, cannot recover if he or she is partly at fault for the accident.
-To be considered for a claim like this, the other driver must be at fault, which means the other driver must have done something to cause the accident (speeding, inattention, running red light, etc.).
+Unlike the workers’ compensation law, the employee filing a third party claim for injuries sustained in a motor vehicle accident, cannot recover if he or she is partly at fault for the accident.
+To be considered for a claim like this, the other driver must be at fault, which means the other driver must have done something to cause the accident (speeding, inattention, running a red light, etc.).

-If the other driver caused the accident which lead to the injuries, the injured employee has a right to file a “third party claim” against the other driver and their insurance company.
-The employee will have two distinct and pending injury actions, one under the employer’s workmans’ compensation insurance and the other for negligence against the at fault driver and his automobile insurance carrier.
-Our Charlotte injury attorneys can help you with the third party claim in addition to the worker’s comp claim.
+If the other driver caused the accident which led to the injuries, the injured employee has a right to file a “third-party claim” against the other driver and their insurance company.
+The employee will have two distinct and pending injury actions, one under the employer’s workers’ compensation insurance and the other for negligence against the at-fault driver and their automobile insurance carrier.
+Our Charlotte injury attorneys can help you with the third-party claim in addition to the worker’s comp claim.

-The attorneys at Auger and Auger have over 25 years of experience dealing with Charlotte worker’s compensation claims as well as Charlotte third party automobile accident claims.
-If you or someone you know has been injured in a work related car accident, you may call us for a free and confidential consultation to learn your rights under both areas of law.
+The attorneys at Auger and Auger have over 25 years of experience dealing with Charlotte workers’ compensation claims as well as Charlotte third-party automobile accident claims.
+If you or someone you know has been injured in a work-related accident, you may call us for a free and confidential consultation to learn your rights under both areas of law.